 Hans Bayer, Professor of New Testament, Covenant Theological Seminary

 Hans (PhD Aberdeen University, Scotland) is Professor of New Testament at Covenant Theological Seminary, St. Louis, USA.
 Born and raised in Germany, he started at Covenant Seminary in 1994 after teaching for ten years at the German Theological Seminary (FTH) at Giessen, where he also planted and co-pastored a church.
 He has published English and German monographs and articles, primarily on the Gospels and the book of Acts.
-He contributed to the ESV Study Bible, the ESV Transformation Bible, as well as video-taped lectures on Acts for Third Millennium Ministries.
-He has published A Theology of Mark: The Dynamic Between Christology and Authentic Discipleship as well as a German commentary on the Gospel of Mark.
-He is currently working on Apostolic Bedrock: Christology, Identity, and Character Formation According to Peter’s Canonical Testimony, as well as an English Commentary on Mark.
+He contributed to the ESV Study Bible and the ESV Transformation Bible, as well as video-taped lectures on Acts for Third Millennium Ministries.
+He has published A Theology of Mark: The Dynamic between Christology and Authentic Discipleship as well as a German commentary on the Gospel of Mark.
+He has just published Apostolic Bedrock: Christology, Identity, and Character Formation According to Peter’s Canonical Testimony with Paternoster Press and is currently working on an English Commentary on Mark.

 Michael Reeves, President and Professor of Theology, Union School of Theology